-An outstanding circuit that includes an adventurous mountain crossing.
-The route features three beautiful glens and a big climb into the upper reaches of Glen Kendrum followed by a sweeping descent of Gleann Dubh into Glen Dochart.
+An awesome loop with an adventurous mountain crossing.
+The route features three beautiful glens and a big climb into the upper reaches of Glen Kendrum, followed by a sweeping descent of Gleann Dubh into Glen Dochart.
 This is wild mountain biking at its best.

-The next 5km involves a big climb into the atmospheric upper sanctum and although never steep or technical it’s pretty constant – so keep spinning and enjoy the stunning scenery.
+The next 5km involves a big climb into the atmospheric upper sanctum and although never really steep or technical it’s tough going – keep spinning and enjoy the stunning scenery.

 Refreshments and accommodation are available in Crianlarich, Killin and Lochearnhead.

 Details are current as of October 2015.
 Whilst the Loch Lomond & The Trossachs National Park Authority and its project partners have made every effort to ensure the accuracy of the route card information, Loch Lomond & The Trossachs National Park Authority and its project partners cannot be held responsible in any way for any changes that may take place to the routes, nor for any errors in the route cards, nor for any accidents, injuries or damage sustained whilst following the routes.
 Cycling is a risk sport and all persons using the cycle routes do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.